 Danville is a tiny town located in the state of Georgia.
 With a population of 159 people and just one neighborhood, Danville is the 482nd largest community in Georgia.

-Danville is a blue-collar town, with 76.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Danville is generally considered to be a blue-collar town.
+76.09% of the Danville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Danville is a town of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Danville who work in teaching (8.70%), office and administrative support (6.52%), and legal occupations (4.35%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Danville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Danville has few renters and college students.
 But the biggest reason it is quieter in Danville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Danville may be for you.

-As is often the case in a small town, Danville doesn't have a public transportation system that people use for their commute.
+Danville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Danville is an extremely ethnically-diverse town.
 The people who call Danville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Danville include German, French, English, Welsh, and Scots-Irish.